yt-focus/yt-focus/README.md

 - styles are applied with `chrome.scripting.insertCSS` throughout `background.js`.
 You can see the main code for that at the top of `background.js` under the function `getStyles()`.
 - there are two listeners in `background.js`, one for storage change and one for when the page changes (url).
 A lot of refactoring can be done.
 This was my first chrome extension and I'm open to learn from others.

+# ❤️ Support the Project

+There are a few things you can do to support the project:

+- Star the repository (and follow me on GitHub for more)
+- Share and upvote on sites like Twitter, Reddit, Hacker News, and on the Web Store
+- Report any bugs, glitches, or errors that you find

+These things motivate me to to keep sharing what I build, and let me know that my work is appreciated!
+They also help me improve the project.
+Thanks in advance!

+- You can donate, but I'd rather the former.
+I code for pleasure, not for money.

 [license-shield]: https://img.shields.io/github/license/othneildrew/Best-README-Template.svg?style=for-the-badge
 [license-url]: https://github.com/othneildrew/Best-README-Template/blob/master/LICENSE.txt